Date: March, 2018 | Category: Proofreading | Author: Marvin Magasura

 We will see more attempts at designing out wasteful packaging altogether in ways that still allow brands to shine.
 We will also see packaging design embrace modularity, offering multiple uses and functions which means people can invest in less or more to adapt to changing needs.
 Branded packaging and reusable product design will merge even more as people require reusable packaging for their everyday needs.

 With increasing targets to eliminate plastic packaging, as designers, we are going to have to design acceptance in an entirely new way.
 It is exciting because our knowledge of science, nature, and technology means that we are surrounded by the possibility to create fantastic results for sustainable futures.
 Imagine a future where people can create everything they need in their own homes, from food to cleaning products?
 Packaging in the future will have new roles around preserving and storing goods, being reusable, and having multiple uses.

 Creative Director at One Line, Design for a Difference

 Packaging shouldn’t be about one use

-We’re pretty excited about augmented reality featured in packaging!
+We’re pretty excited about the augmented reality featured in the packaging!
 We discovered this via our print friends at GPS Colour on their Twitter feed.